-PURPOSE: To have a typed agreement to address revisions to the original Subcontracts and Purchase Orders using an Excel spreadsheet.
+PURPOSE: To have a formal agreement to address revisions to the original Subcontracts and Purchase Orders.

 RESPONSIBILITY: Project Manager

-1. Any change in price or a scope of work that affects a Subcontract or Purchase Order requires a Change Order.
+1. Any potential change in price or a scope of work that affects a Subcontract or Purchase Order requires a Change Order.
+All potential change orders will be entered into Procore via the Change Event Tab.
 It is important to understand there does not have to be a change in price to require a Change Order.
 Significant changes to the scope or contract terms that do not involve money should be issued as “no cost” Change Orders.